Woman sitting in grass reading a book

 The City of Brookings is an integral part of our organization.
 Our mission is to work with the city to secure adequate funding to promote our assets, attract visitors, and support the quality of life all residents can enjoy.

-South Dakota Tourism
+Travel South Dakota

-Our office works with South Dakota Tourism to showcase our attractions to the world.
+Our office works with Travel South Dakota to showcase our attractions to the world.
 If your vacation plans include a trip from Brookings to the Black Hills, visit their website to plan your route.
 We’d also like to thank them for the use of their photos, many of which you see used throughout this website.

 Glacial Lakes & Prairies Tourism Association